Automated decision-making: Data quality

-The quality of the data that is available and able to be used in ADM systems is fundamental to the outcomes and is often highly problematic for many reasons.
-Datasets are often highly variable, large-scale data may be controlled by corporations or governments, restricted for privacy or security reasons, incomplete, biased, limited in terms of time or coverage, measuring and describing terms in different ways, and many other issues.
+The quality of the available data and its ability to be used in ADM systems is fundamental to the outcomes.
+It is often highly problematic for many reasons.
+Datasets are often highly variable; corporations or governments may control large-scale data, restricted for privacy or security reasons, incomplete, biased, limited in terms of time or coverage, measuring and describing terms in different ways, and many other issues.

-For machines to learn from data, large corpuses are often required which can be difficult to obtain or compute, however where available, have provided significant breakthroughs, for example in diagnosing chest x-rays.
+For machines to learn from data, large corpora are often required, which can be challenging to obtain or compute; however, where available, they have provided significant breakthroughs, for example, in diagnosing chest X-rays.

-ADM Technologies
+ADM technologies

 Automated decision-making technologies (ADMT) are software-coded digital tools that automate the translation of input data to output data, contributing to the function of automated decision-making systems.
 There are a wide range of technologies in use across ADM applications and systems.